rksingh15/SwiggyJavaAutomation/README.md

 # SwiggyJavaAutomation
-This website has been tested with Selenium and Java.
+This website has been tested with Selenium and Java using maven.
 ##
 - Launching the Swiggy website
 - Searching for restaurants